ethanrobevans/ethanrobevans.github.io/cv.md

 - Competent machinist (CNC lathe & Mill)
 - Proficient with FDM and SLA additive Manufacturing
 - Experience with high precision glassblowing for the semiconductor industry
+- Experience with Lean Manufacturing principles and systems

 <!-- ### Footer